Leo (historian): Biography

 Leo was born on 14 April 1860 in the city of Shusha/Shushi in the region of Mountainous Karabakh, which was then a part of the Russian Empire.
 He was one of several children of Grigor Babakhanian, a tailor (later bellringer) of modest means.
 He graduated from the local school in Shusha in 1878.
 Due to the death of his father in 1879, Leo was unable to attend university and began working to support his family.
 He took up several jobs in Shusha and Baku as a notary's clerk, telegraph operator, and the manager of a printing house called Aror ("Plough").
 He first began to write in the late 1870s.
 From 1895 to 1906, Leo worked as a journalist and secretary in Tiflis for the influential Armenian-language newspaper Mshak ("Tiller").
 Leo would later become the editor of Mshak in 1918.
 In 1906, he began teaching at the Gevorgian Seminary at Ejmiatsin, although he returned to Tiflis a year later and dedicated himself to his academic work.

 Politically, Leo was opposed to the policies of the Armenian Revolutionary Federation (Dashnakts’ut’yun) political party and was a member of the Armenian Populist Party, joining it in 1917.
 Soviet sources, however, claim that Leo was not affiliated with any political party.
-He was an adviser an adviser to the delegation of the Seim of the Transcaucasian Democratic Federative Republic during its negotiations with the Ottomans Trabzon in March 1918.
+He was an adviser to the delegation of the Seim of the Transcaucasian Democratic Federative Republic during its negotiations with the Ottomans Trabzon in March 1918.
 He served as the president of the Karabakh Armenian Patriotic Association from 1918 to 1920.
 In 1919, during the existence of the First Republic of Armenia, Leo visited Yerevan to participate as a guest lecturer in the public educational program organized by Minister of Education Nikol Aghbalian.
 Leo welcomed the sovietization of Armenia in 1920 and offered his services to the newly established state.
 He was invited to lecture in history and other subjects in Armenian studies at Yerevan State University in 1924.
 In 1925, he was granted the rank of professor and made a member of the Academy of Science and Art of the Armenian SSR, the predecessor to the republic's Academy of Sciences.
 Leo continued to teach, research and write until his sudden death.
 He died in Yerevan on 14 November 1932.